Wijeyananda Dahanayake: Prime Minister of Ceylon

 Bandaranaike had been scheduled to go to New York to attend the UN General Assembly in late September 1959.
-With the absence of C. P. de Silva, Bandaranaike had sent a letter to the Governor-General of Ceylon recommending that he appoint Dahanayake as acting Prime Minister during his absence.
-Bandaranaike was assassinated on 26 September 1959 and with the letter as a reference, Sir Oliver Goonetilleke, the Governor General of Ceylon appointed Dahanayake as Prime Minister.
+With the absence of C. P. de Silva, Bandaranaike had sent a letter to the Governor-General of Ceylon recommending that he appoint Dahanayake as acting prime minister during his absence.
+Bandaranaike was assassinated on 26 September 1959 and with the letter as a reference, Sir Oliver Goonetilleke, the Governor General of Ceylon appointed Dahanayake as prime minister.
 He was later confirmed by parliament in this position.
 He also took on the portfolios of defence and external affairs (customary held by the Prime Minister) as well as education.
 His tenure as prime minister was controversial and difficult.
-His first challenge came when the opposition in the house of representatives moved a vote no confidence against the government on 30 October 1959, the government on the vote 48 votes to 43.
+The first major test came when the opposition in the House of Representatives moved a vote of no confidence against his government on 30 October 1959, which the government survived by a narrow margin of 48 votes to 43.
 Even before Bandaranaike's assassination, there was infighting among the alliance parties of the Mahajana Eksath Peramuna.
 The situation deteriorated under Dahanayake, which was compounded by the investigation into the assassination which drew suspicion on several ministers and resulted their resignation or removal.
 Dahanayake made a sudden request to the Governor-General of Ceylon for the dissolution of parliament on 5 December 1959 calling for fresh elections.
-On 7 December, announced his intentions to resign from the Sri Lanka Freedom Party.
-The Party in tern refused his resignation and instead expelled him.
-Dahanayake then responded with dismissing Cabinet Minister from the Freedom Party.
+On 7 December, he announced his intentions to resign from the Sri Lanka Freedom Party.
+The Party in turn refused his resignation and instead expelled him.
+Dahanayake then responded with dismissing Cabinet Ministers from the Freedom Party.
 For the interim he ran the country with a five member cabinet.
 He formed Lanka Prajathanthravadi Pakshaya (Ceylon Democratic Party) from which he contested the March 1960 general elections from Galle which he lost to W. D. S. Abeygoonawardena by 400 votes.
-His party put forward 101 candidates, but is only four candidates won a seat in parliament.
-His most notable achievement during his tenor was the repeal of the Capital Punishment Act which Bandaranaike had suspended in Ceylon.
+His party fielded 101 candidates, but only four managed to secure seats in Parliament.
+His most notable achievement during his tenure was the repeal of the suspension of the Capital Punishment Act which Bandaranaike had earlier imposed.
 The repeal made way for the execution of those convicted of the assassination of Bandaranaike.